 About Oyster Point

-Dry eye disease is a multifactorial chronic disease of the ocular surface characterized by a loss of homeostasis of the tear film, resulting in pain, visual impairment, tear film hyperosmolarity and instability, inflammation and corneal wounding.1 More than 340 million adults globally and approximately 34 million adults in the United States are estimated to suffer from DED.2,3
+Dry eye disease is a multifactorial chronic disease of the ocular surface characterized by a loss of homeostasis of the tear film, resulting in pain, visual impairment, tear film hyperosmolarity and instability, inflammation and corneal wounding.1 More than 340 million adults globally and approximately 34 million adults in the United States are estimated to suffer from dry eye disease.2,3

-We plan to leverage our nAChR domain expertise to disrupt how ocular surface diseases are currently treated.
+We plan to leverage our nAChR domain expertise to disrupt how ocular surface diseases are treated.